A Run for Your Money

-A Run for Your Money is a 1949 Ealing Studios comedy film starring Donald Houston and Meredith Edwards as two Welshmen visiting London for the first time.
+A Run for Your Money is a 1949 British comedy film directed by Charles Frend and starring Donald Houston and Meredith Edwards as two Welshmen visiting London for the first time.
 The supporting cast includes Alec Guinness, Moira Lister and Hugh Griffith.
+It was written by Richard Hughes, Leslie Norman and Frend based on a story by Clifford Evans, and made at Ealing Studios.